FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 ChallengeResponseAuthentication yes
 AuthenticationMethods publickey,keyboard-interactive
 ```

+These two settings are a bit tricky.
+If you recall from above, we changed our SSH configuration to only allow `publickey` authentication.
+This would normally not allow our two-factor PAM module to work because that setting also refuses to let the user type anything in during login.
+Now, we need to allow the user to type in their two-factor code during login.
+Therefore, we need to enable the `ChallengeResponesAuthentication` setting and enable `keyboard-interactive` as an allowed `AuthenticationMethod`.

-Before enabling this module for a user, install the network time system so that the server's clock is updated and consistent with the atomic clock.
-Since the two-factor authentication system uses a time-based algorithm, this will ensure that the server clock remains in sync with your smartphone.
+Before enabling this module for a user, you must install the network time system so that the server's clock is updated and consistent with the atomic clock.
+Since the two-factor authentication system uses a time-based algorithm, this will ensure that the server clock remains in sync with your mobile phone.
+This is an assumption that your mobile phone is syncing with an atomic clock, but this is generally a safe assumption since most phones periodically update the time to be in sync.

 To install this package, type this command:

 ```bash
 $ apt-get install ntp
 ```
-Now restart the SSH service to pick up these changes like this:
+Now restart the SSH service to pick up all of our changes changes like this:

 ```bash
 $ service ssh restart